monjojane/billiegene/README.md

 We have also saved the trained model as `model.pkl` which is already loaded in the `prediction.py` script.

-All you have to do is to `cd` into `prediction` folder and run the `prediction.py` file to generate the results.
+All you have to do is to `cd` into `prediction` folder and run the `prediction.py` file to generate the results without having to edit the script.

 ```bash
 python3 prediction.py